JordanTolliver-88/Jordan-s_portfolio/README.md

 - **Major Sales Fluctuations in 2020 Reflecting the COVID-19 Impact** The analysis highlights a sharp decline in retail sales in 2020, with almost all product categories, including beer, liquor, and wine, significantly affected by the COVID-19 pandemic.
 In 2019, these categories saw strong growth, but by 2020, year-over-year growth rates dropped by an average of -60%, reflecting the pandemic's impact on consumer behavior.

-- **Exceptional Growth in 2019 Amidst Strong Consumer Demand** In 2019, there was a remarkable rebound in retail sales, especially in beer, liquor, and wine, with some categories seeing over 400% growth.
+- **Exceptional Growth in 2019 Amidst Strong Consumer Demand** In 2019, there was a remarkable rebound in retail sales, especially in beer, liquor, and wine, with some categories seeing **over 400% growth**.
 This surge suggests strong consumer demand, possibly driven by events or promotions.
 The stark contrast between 2019 and 2020 highlights the volatility of consumer spending, particularly in retail sectors vulnerable to external shocks.

 ![Rates](https://github.com/user-attachments/assets/28140acb-9d3a-4861-b258-f3e2cd7aa31e)